Join us for our free webinar

 The National Institutes of Health (NIH) and its parent, the Department of Health and Human Services (HHS) exist to protect and improve our nation’s health.
 They do this by conducting, supporting and funding research.
 The vast majority of these funds are awarded as grants, with a smaller portion being awarded through contracts.

-All of the awards listed above are “cost reimbursable” type funding vehicles and require the recipient to properly account for all actual project specific costs in accordance with FAR Part 31 and NIH Supplemental Regulations found in the NIH Grants Policy Statement – and are subject to several types of audits.
+All of these funding awards are “cost reimbursable” type funding vehicles and require the recipient to properly account for all actual project specific costs in accordance with FAR Part 31 and NIH Supplemental Regulations found in the NIH Grants Policy Statement – and are subject to several types of audits.

-The NIH Grants Policy Statement outline the terms and conditions that come with accepting a NIH grant.
+The NIH Grants Policy Statement outline the terms and conditions that come with accepting a NIH grant, which are almost always cost-reimbursable-type funding awards.
 If you have accepted a NIH Grant, you are subject to the following accounting requirements:

 Form SF-425, Federal Financial Report (FFR)

-Filed on a quarterly basis, this report reconciles the funds drawn from the Payment Management System (PMS*) to the actual spending from the Company’s accounting system.
+Filed within 30 days after each annual budget period and within 120 days after the end of the grant – this report reconciles the funds drawn from the Payment Management System (PMS) to the actual spending from the Company’s accounting system.
 The form sign-off includes a certification (on line 13) that “any false, fictitious, or fraudulent information may subject me to criminal, civil, or administrative penalties”.

 Improper cash draws from the PMS and improper supervision/accountability of subcontractors and consultants are the most common audit findings that require repatriation of funds.